Antisemitism on Reddit: History

 In response to a campaign that included the Southern Poverty Law Center, Reddit removed multiple subreddits for spreading antisemitism in 2015, after a containment measure referred to as "quarantining" did not yield sufficient results.
 A decision to remove an antisemitic subreddit a few weeks before was characterized by neo-Nazi Andrew Anglin as "the beginning of the end of one of the very last remaining free speech outlets on the internet."
 The Forward described repeated antisemitism throughout alt-right subreddits in the aftermath of the first Trump victory.
 Multiple controversial subreddits were quarantined in 2018, including r/whitenationalism and r/fragilejewishredditor.

 In 2019, the subreddit r/frenworld was removed by Reddit for "glorifying or encouraging violence", after being active for 9 months and having more than 60.000 members.
 Concerns about the subreddit had been raised by other Reddit users in the months before the removal, but no action had been taken.
 During the GameStop short squeeze, Reddit users were accused spreading antisemitic statements and memes, often about Jewish control of the banks and media.

 In the same year, the r/Kanye subreddit was temporarily filled with content educating its readers about the Holocaust, after the rapper Kanye West made antisemitic comments.
 After concerns by multiple moderators of Jewish communities, Reddit worked with the Anti-Defamation League to improve their processes.
 Changes include additional training and closer cooperation with the Jewish community.

-In late 2022 and 2023, the subreddit r/fauxmoi, a large celebrity-gossip community, became the subject of internal moderation debates concerning the spread of antisemitic comments on Reddit.
-Although r/fauxmoi was not an extremist community, discussions involving Jewish public figures occasionally attracted an influx of conspiratorial or coded antisemitic language.
-These patterns reflected broader platform-wide issues in which celebrity- or politics-adjacent subreddits could be targeted by outside users during periods of heightened media attention.

-Moderators of r/fauxmoi reported that existing platform tools were insufficient for managing coordinated brigading, the rapid reposting of dog-whistle terminology, and the reappearance of common antisemitic tropes related to entertainment industries.
-Several high-traffic discussion threads were temporarily locked to contain comment-section escalations, prompting community-wide conversation about Reddit’s uneven enforcement of hate-speech rules and the challenges of moderating large engagement-driven subreddits.

-In response to repeated moderator reports, Reddit deployed stricter automoderator configurations and carried out targeted account actions against users posting antisemitic content in r/fauxmoi.
-These adjustments formed part of a broader post-2022 platform effort to refine hate-speech detection and address harassment campaigns linked to off-platform coordination.
-While the measures reduced the volume of explicit antisemitic statements, moderators continued to report difficulties identifying implicit or coded expressions, underscoring ongoing structural limitations in automated content moderation and community-level enforcement.